Ntshangase/webprofile/README.md

 1.when i was havng a hard time getting my image to display, no error messing but it just wasn't loading up correctly since yesterday.
-Started making progress when i zoned in on the problem and knew what i wanted to fix. https://stackoverflow.com/questions/34582405/react-wont-load-local-images
+Started making progress when i zoned in on the problem and knew what i wanted to fix. https://stackoverflow.com/questions/34582405/react-wont-load-local-images 2.W3schools
+-helped me in circling the image and making the text-link into buttons. very helpfull with styling.